PDLT-University-of-York/test-split-site/docs/accessibility/ally-accessibility-checker.md

 ![Described in subsequent text](<images/Ally accessibility report.png>)

-Access the site report by going to Books & Tools (in the left hand menu), then Accessibility Report.
+Access the site report by going to Books & Tools (in the **Details &  Actions** menu), then Accessibility Report.
 The course accessibility report shows the overall course accessibility score, the distribution of course content by content type and